 Osaka is Japan's third biggest city (Yokohama is the second), but Osaka is more significant than Yokohama when it comes to rivalry with Tokyo.

-Tokyoites are said to typically view people from Osaka as hard-living money-grubbers who are as quick to laugh as they are to flare up in anger - and always good for a laugh.
+Tokyoites are said to typically view people from Osaka as hard-living money-grubbers who are always good for a laugh - but quick, too, to flare up in anger.
 Conversely, Tokyo is generally summed up by those from Osaka in one word: tsumetai, or "cold."

 As with any stereotype, these mutual stereotypes are not without their grains of truth.
 You are indeed more likely to hear loud laughter and scolding on the trains and streets of Osaka than you are in Tokyo.
 And you are indeed more likely to be able to engage in meaningful and enjoyable conversation with someone you don't know in Osaka than in Tokyo.

 One community in which these differences are apparent is Japan's gay community.
-People tend to approach each other with more reserve in a Tokyo gay bar than an Osaka gay bar.
+People tend to approach each other with more (at least initial) reserve in a Tokyo gay bar than an Osaka gay bar.

 This is not necessarily because people born in Tokyo are born with a tendency to snootiness.
 It is as much a function of Tokyo's being a metropolitan magnet, drawing people from far and wide, many of whom don't feel particularly at home there, and therefore less inclined to confide.